 Duffy engages primarily with themes of isolation and failure in ‘Stealing.’
 Throughout the poem, the speaker expresses his solitude through his frustrations with the world.
 He, or perhaps she, feels as though no one understands him.
 No one listens, or truly hears his words when he speaks.
 While it’s impossible to say exactly why the speaker steals and acts out, it’s likely as an outlet for his broader frustrations and disappointments with his life.
 He steals anything and everything just for the fun of it.
 He also takes pleasure in the sorrow of others, suggesting that he sees himself differently than he does other people.

-Form and Tone in Stealing
+Structure and Tone of Stealing

 The poem, Stealing, is presented in five stanzas with no set rhyming pattern.
 Duffy has stated that, like many poems she writes with a conversational style, the poem naturally fell into verses of five lines.
 The tone is quite morose and angry.
 The poem is told in the first person and is unlikely to be the voice of the poet herself.
 The gender of the speaker is never revealed and left ambiguous.
-Interestingly I first imagined a female narrator, but the consensus suggests that it is a male.

 Duffy, as is common in her work, addresses the reader directly.
 The use of a question to open the poem instantly engages the reader.
 She uses a very strong narrative voice in this poem.
 She employs short sentences throughout the poem this creates a sense of abruptness and hints at the character of the narrator.
 She shows glimpses of suggested frailty to the narrator as the narrator refers to the snowman as a “mate” signifying that they don’t have a real friend.
 The character has a strong but negative opinion of themselves suggesting that the coldness of the snowman mirrors their own personality.
 This is a reoccurring theme throughout the poem.